-In order to alleviate potential confusion, there is a chart on page 25 so you can record each connection (which output to which input, etc.) as you connect your system's components.
+In order to alleviate potential confusion, use the chart on page 15 to record each connection (which output to which input, etc.) as you connect your system's components.
 These connections might change as you get further into your system configuration and we suggest that you make a few photocopies of that page (or print a few copies of the page from the PDF version of this manual, which is available from our website) to use as worksheets before you start.
 When you're done and your system is functioning properly, you can enter the final connections into the manual itself for a more permanent record.